twitter/bootstrap/site/content/docs/5.0/components/placeholders.md

 ### Animation

-You can use the class `.placeholder-glow` or `.placeholder-wave` to animate the lines and improve the loading perception.
+Animate placehodlers with `.placeholder-glow` or `.placeholder-wave` to better convey the perception of something being _actively_ loaded.

 {{< example >}}
 <p class="placeholder-glow">